 Photoshop's Color blend mode is the opposite of Luminosity.
 It blends the color of the selected layer with the luminance of the layers below.
 In other words, it colorizes the image, giving us yet another unique result:

 Of course, you don't need to know how each of Photoshop's 27 different layer blend modes (as of Photoshop CC 2017) work to create this effect.
 All you really need to know is how to cycle through them and choose the one you like the best!
 However, there are a handful of blend modes you'll use all the time in your Photoshop work.
 To learn all about them, check out our Photoshop's Five Essential Blend Modes tutorial.

 And there we have it!
 That's how to create interesting designs and patterns with an image simply by flipping, rotating and mirroring it, and experimenting with layer blend modes, in Photoshop!
-Check out our Photo Effects section for more Photoshop effects tutorials!
+For similar tutorials, see our Mirror Image Effect or our Blend Textures With Photos tutorials.
+Or visit our Photo Effects section for more Photoshop effects tutorials!